skristyn/learningplatform/README.md

 Install all dependencies with `pip install -r requirements.txt`

 ## Running migrations & Loading example data

+_These two commands will have to be run occasionally if there are db model changes_

 The repo includes some sample data.
 First, however you have to run migrations.
 This can be done with the command `python manage.py migrate`